 How can I Prevent Babesiosis infection in my Dogs?

-Taking preventative measures is key, both for your canine's health and to avoid potentially costly treatments.
+Taking preventative measures is key, both for your canine's health and to avoid treatments.
 To protect your canine family member(s) against babesiosis and other tick-borne diseases, keeping your dog on year-round tick prevention medication can greatly reduce the odds of infection.

 Making Daily checks for Ticks is important.
 An infected tick generally has to be feeding for a minimum of 48 hours in order to pass on a Babesia infection, so proper removal of the parasite shortly after it came into contact with your pet goes a long way towards keeping them healthy.